COVID-19 Information Hub

 - How to wear a face mask

-If you are affected by these restrictions, you will not miss out on the care you need.
+If you are affected by any COVID-19 restrictions, you will not miss out on the care you need.
 Please call us on 8345 2000 (Parkville) or 9076 1233 (Sandringham) to let us know and we will develop a plan for your care.

 Find out where you can get tested on the DHHS website or call the dedicated COVID-19 Hotline hotline on 1800 675 398.